By Michele Linder

 This started out to be a simple post to Connect, my home list on the SayWhatClub, but grew into something more upon receiving some news that was expected, but, nonetheless, sad.
 I decided to post my words here instead.

-It all began with my watching a wonderful TED Talk given by Dave deBronkart, entitled, “Meet e-Patient Dave” and wanting to share it with others.
-If you click on the link, make sure to turn on the subtitles, found underneath the pause/play button, to the right of the words: “Subtitles Available in:” Choose your language from the drop-down menu, as several different languages are available.
+It all began with my watching a wonderful TED Talk given by Dave deBronkart, entitled, “Meet e-Patient Dave” .
+I wanted to share it with others.
+If you click on the link, make sure to turn on the subtitles, found underneath the pause/play button.
+They are to the right of the words: “Subtitles Available in:” Choose your language from the drop-down menu, as several different languages are available.

-I’m a big fan of TED Talks, as I find them inspiring and informative, but I also like them because they are caption/subtitle friendly.
-However, patience may be required, as it does take a few days for newly posted TED Talks to be translated/subtitled, since those adding this feature are volunteers, but usually a talk is available in English in just a few days.
+I’m a big fan of TED Talks.
+I find them inspiring and informative, but I also like them because they are caption/subtitle friendly.
+However, patience may be required, as it does take a few days for newly posted TED Talks to be translated/subtitled.
+Those adding this feature are volunteers.
+Usually a talk is available in English in just a few days.

 Speaking of “Patient Networks”, I consider the SayWhatClub to be one, as we pass on valuable information about hearing loss straight from our own experiences, but we also spill over into providing the emotional support and understanding that a person can’t find in a hearing world, among hearing people.
 Not even those who love us most know what life is like for us, unless they have a hearing loss themselves.